RedTurtle/redturtle.lookup/README.rst

 Introduction
 ============

-This product override Plone's standard view for ZMI root with an overview of available Plone sites.
+This product overrides Plone's standard view for ZMI root with an overview of available Plone sites.

 Features
 ========

 - Possibility to have an overview about sites or products.
-- In sites list, show which sites needs to upgrade some products, and manage products install/upgrade/uninstall profiles.
+- In sites list, show which sites need to upgrade products and let to manage products install/upgrade/uninstall profiles.
-- In products list, show which sites installed a specific product, and manage install/upgrade/uninstall profiles for each site.
+- In products list, show which sites have a specific product installed and let to manage install/upgrade/uninstall profiles for each site.

 Installation